-- 5 What do Courts Say About the Willful Blindness FBAR Standard?
+- 6 Courts Ruling on Willful Blindness FBAR

 What makes this standard so incredulous, is that in the realm of FBAR penalties, the IRS does not even have to prove that you were actually “willful” to enforce “willful” penalties against you.